beglesto/beglesto/README.md

 ## Hi there 👋

 I'm Brady Egleston, an undergraduate physics/CS student at University of Maryland.
-This is my education count.
+This is my education account.
 <!--
 **beglesto/beglesto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.